-- By bus or city-boat : from towns and cities in Morbihan with the CTM or from other towns in Lorient agglomération with CTRL
+- By bus : from towns and cities in Morbihan and Brittany, with the CTM

 By train.
-SNCF railway station, rue Beauvais in Lorient Telephone : 3635.
+SNCF railway station, place François Mitterrand, in Lorient Telephone : 3635.
 Many return journeys a day between Paris and Lorient.
-Duration of journey: approx. 4 hours on direct lines.
-Regular service throughout the day from Lorient to Vannes (35 minutes), Quimper (45 minutes) and Rennes (1 hour 35 minutes).
+Regular service throughout the day from Lorient to Vannes, Nantes, Quimper and Rennes.

 Boat and ferry trips.
 Ferries to the island of Groix.
-The Compagnie Océane offers daily departures from it's brand-new ferry port, all year round, to the island of Groix.
+The Compagnie Océane offers daily departures from its ferry port to Groix, all year round.
 Telephone : 0820 056 156

 Discover the story of the submarine base

 When France surrendered to Germany in June 1940, Vice-admiral Karl Dönitz, commander in chief of the German submarine fleet, decided to build one of the five Atlantic coast submarine bases in Lorient.

 The first U-boats arrived in the Lorient dockyard in July 1940, but the biggest complex of buildings constructed in France by the Todt Organisation during World War II would be located on the Keroman peninsula.